YoselynR/Thomas-Fire-Analysis-YR/README.md

 - Data exploration with geopandas
 - Looked at crs type
 - Selected for specific parameter and saved new shapefile
-- Eplored rgb and false color imagery
+- Explored rgb and false color imagery
 - Fixed outliers with robust
 - Mapped Thomas fire with false color imagery
+- Combined datasets with concat
+- Set and saved a rolling window
+- Plotted aqi from epa for Thomas Fire

 ## Data